 The passenger window would not roll up, it got stuck in the middle of a rain storm.
 The passenger door will not open from the inside and the windshield wipers stopped working as well and replacing the fuse did not solve the problem.

 See all problems of the 1998 Hyundai Sonata.

 The contact owns a 2003 hyundia Sonata.
 The vehicle was parked when the contact observed that the interior front driver and passenger chrome door handle exhibited a crack and began to separate.
 There was also a sharp edge on the chrome plate surface.
 A passenger in the front seat sustained an injury to a finger on the defective door handle.
 The vehicle was taken to an authorized dealer for inspection.
 The vehicle was repaired under the NHTSA campaign id number 09v171000 (latches/locks/linkages:doors:latch).
 The recall remedy was insufficient and did not address the recall defect.
 The contact had concerns of the safety risk involved.
 The failure mileage was 30,000.
 The current mileage was 96,000.

 The power locks are defective, when placing the key into the lock the passenger lock would not open, when the consumer was inside the vehicle ,the locking device would not lift.

 See all problems of the 1997 Hyundai Sonata.

-The vehicle having this issue was a 1996 Hyundai Sonata.
-Vehicle identification number (VIN) of the vehicle is KMHCF24F3T_.
 Door lock would keep locking on its own.
 When either in or out of vehicle locks would either keep driver/passenger in/or locked out.
 Had door locks repaired 5 times, but problem keeps reappearing.
 Mechanic indicated to bring it in when it happens, but it's not resolved.
 Dealer urged consumer to take vehicle to another dealership for repairs.